-For being a professional golfer, you’ll need to have proper knowledge of golf etiquette.
+For being a professional golfer, you’ll need to have proper knowledge of basic golf etiquette for beginners.
 But it is very hard to find all the important golf course etiquettes in one place, right?

-That’s why in this article, I am going to share 15 most important golf rules of etiquettes that will help you to become a professional golfer.
+That’s why in this article, I am going to share 15 most important rules of golf etiquettes on the green that will help you to become a professional golfer.

 So, let’s get started!